Confront Stress, Don’t Suppress

 It might surprise you to know that a life coach can also fall into the stress trap.

-It all began with an accumulation of experiences spiced up with a selection of badly chosen thoughts that I chose to hang onto.
+It all begins with an accumulation of experiences spiced up with a selection of badly chosen thoughts that I chose to hang onto.

 Stress, for those lucky individuals who have not been visited by it, is that dark cloud that migrates into your region and takes over, converting everything in its path into turmoil.